 Keep up with technology

 Technology is evolving at a pace that we’ve never experienced in the payments space.
 Whether it’s the newest smartphone technologies or cloud-based systems, it is important for small businesses to stay current.
-Creating a seamless, consistent experience across channels – in store, mobile, mail/telephone order and online – is essential for acquiring new customers and retaining existing ones.
+Creating a seamless, consistent experience across channels – in-store, mobile, mail/telephone order and online – is essential for acquiring new customers and retaining existing customers.

-Your bricks-and-mortar location is still a key place to make sales and build relationships with customers.
-But events and pop-up shops offer opportunities for expansion, enabling you to promote your products and services while on the go.
+Your brick-and-mortar location is still a key place to make sales and build relationships with customers.
+But events and festivals offer opportunities for expansion, enabling you to promote your products/services while on the go.
 You’ll need solutions that let you accept payments while away from your physical location.
 A mobile point-of-sale (mPOS) solution that is portable and integrated with an existing POS system is recommended.

-An mPOS could also potentially increase sales – 28% of retail workers say it has increased the number of products a customer buys.
-A high percentage of these employees – 62% – also said mPOS devices make their work easier for them.
+An mPOS could also potentially increase sales – 28 percent of retail workers say it has increased the number of products a customer buys.
+A high percentage of these employees – 62 percent – also said mPOS devices make their work easier for them.
 2 Enabling employees to sell more is a win-win for any business.

 Protect customer data

 While the ability to pay the way they want is important to consumers, security is perhaps even more critical.
-A full 75% of U.S. consumers said they will not buy from a company they don’t trust to protect their data.3 So, in your search for a trusted small business merchant processing provider, consider which solution has the most comprehensive security with the easiest implementation and maintenance.
+Seventy-five percent of U.S. consumers said they will not buy from a company that they don’t trust to protect their data.3 So, in your search for a trusted small business merchant processing provider, you should consider which solution has the most comprehensive security, with the easiest implementation and maintenance.

-If you don’t already have point-to-point encryption, tokens and EMV, your security data are at risk.
+If you don’t already have point-to-point encryption, tokens and EMV, your security data is at risk.
 According to the Ponemon Institute, the odds of being breached are 1:4.4 If your business experiences a breach, the payment card networks will hold you responsible for your fraud losses and incurred costs.
-It’s better to proactively avoid spending time and money to resolve the aftereffects of a breach with multiple layers of security.
+It is better to proactively avoid spending time and money to resolve the after effects of a breach with multiple layers of security.